Hubs-Foundation/hubs-docs/docs/intro-events.md

 id: intro-events
 title: Hosting Events in Hubs
 sidebar_label: Hosting Events in Hubs
 description: This guide will talk you through the process of using Hubs for an event.
-This guide has different sections that can help you get started with creating and configuring a room, choosing a custom scene, inviting people, and moderating your event.
+It has different sections that can help you get started with creating and configuring a room, choosing a custom scene, inviting people, and moderating your event.
 ---

 <!-- This guide will talk you through the process of using Hubs for an event on [Mozilla Hubs](https://hubs.mozilla.com).
 We've broken this guide down into different sections that can help you get started with creating and configuring a room, choosing a custom scene, inviting people, and moderating your event.  -->